tcsvn/pyadlml/README.md

 Package is still an alpha-version and under active development.
 As of now do not expect anything to work!
 APIs are going to change, stuff breaks and the documentation may lack behind.
 Nevertheless, feel free to take a look.
-The best and safest point is probably  the API reference.
+The safest point to start is probably the API reference.

 ## Last Stable Release
 ```sh